kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 {{% /tab %}}
 {{< /tabs >}}

-Once a pod network has been installed, you can confirm that it is working by checking that the kube-dns pod is Running in the output of `kubectl get pods --all-namespaces`.
+Once you install a pod network, you can confirm that it works by checking that the kube-dns pod is Running in the output of `kubectl get pods --all-namespaces`.
-And once the kube-dns pod is up and running, you can continue by joining your nodes.
+Once the kube-dns pod is up and running, you can continue by joining your nodes.

 If your network is not working or kube-dns is not in the Running state, check out our [troubleshooting docs](/docs/setup/independent/troubleshooting-kubeadm/).